ASIA MARKETS: Asian Markets Mixed Amid Holiday Closures; Sony Sinks

 A private survey released on Sunday suggested that China's services activity slowed in January.
 The Caixin services purchasing managers' index fell to 53.6 for the month, down from 53.9 in December, likely due to domestic conditions.
 Numbers over 50 indicate expansion on the index's 100-point scale.
 But new export sales grew at the fastest pace in more than a year, in a nod to an easing trade standoff between the U.S. and China.

-Benchmark U.S. crude fell 2 cents to $55.24 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude rose 34 cents to $55.60 per barrel in electronic trading on the New York Mercantile Exchange.
 It added $1.47 to settle at $55.26 per barrel on Friday.
-Brent crude , used to price international oils, lost 1 cent to $62.74 per barrel.
-The contract gained $1.91 to $62.75 per barrel in London.
+Brent crude , used to price international oils, rose 56 cents to $63.34 per barrel.